What is PEAP Authentication? How PEAP Security Works

 Risks of Improper Server Certificate Validation in PEAP

 PEAP’s TLS tunnel only helps if clients validate the RADIUS or authentication server certificate correctly.
-In some environments, devices are configured to “trust any certificate,” or users simply have to click ‘Accept’ to join a Wi-Fi network.
-This effectively disables PEAP’s protection against man-in-the-middle (MITM) attacks.
+In some environments, devices are configured to “trust any certificate,” or users simply click “Accept” to join a Wi-Fi network.
+This effectively disables PEAP’s protection against man-in-the-middle (MITM) attacks:

-A more robust strategy is pushing managed Wi-Fi profiles that pin the expected CA and server identity and prevent users from being able to override certificate warnings.
+A more robust strategy is pushing managed Wi-Fi profiles that pin the expected certificate authority (CA) and server identity and prevent users from being able to override certificate warnings.

-- Solid fit for continuous trust efforts, regulated industries, or high-risk environments
+EAP-TLS is a solid fit for organizations pursuing continuous trust efforts, operating in regulated industries, or in high-risk environments where stronger, passwordless authentication is required.

 PEAP can still be a practical choice for smaller or legacy deployments, or an upgrade path from weaker methods.
 But growing concerns about phishing, password fatigue, compliance requirements, and device sprawl are strong signals that it’s time to plan to migrate from PEAP to EAP-TLS backed by managed PKI and automated enrollment.